cooscoos/Hoive/README.md

 ### Server

-- Test winnin works for natural wins (not forfeits)
 - reinstate connection to db with pool
 - test that db games / users are being wiped on leave.